imacellone/taskello/doc/architecture/decisions/0003-use-jakarta-bean-validation-in-input-dto.md

-## ADR Title: Use Jakarta Bean Validation in Input DTO
+# ADR-0003: Use Jakarta Bean Validation in Input DTO

 ## Status
-Accepted
+- Accepted

 ## Context
 We need to validate incoming data to ensure correctness before it reaches the domain layer.
 Jakarta Bean Validation provides a standard way to apply constraints using annotations like `@NotNull`, `@Size`, etc.